rehierl/node-tree-outliner/2-tree-of-nodes/2-3-tag-sequence.md

 <!-- ======================================================================= -->
 # Tag sequence

-Similar to generating the node sequence of a document, the tree traversal fragment can be used to produce **a document's tag sequence**:
+Similar to the generation of a tree's node sequence, the tree traversal fragment can be used to produce the tag sequence of a tree:

 ```
 tagSequenceOf(root) begin